On distributionally robust extreme value analysis: Robust estimation of VaR

 \section{Robust estimation of VaR}

-Given independent samples $X_1,\ldots,X_N$ from an unknown distribution $F,$ our objective has been to compute the quantile $F^{\leftarrow}(p)$ for values of $p$ close to 1.
-In this section, we develop a data-driven algorithm for estimating these extreme quantiles by employing the traditional extreme value theory in tandem with the insights derived in Sections \ref{SEC-NONPARAM-ROB} and \ref{SEC-ASYMP-CHAR}.
+Given independent samples $X_1,\ldots,X_N$ from an unknown distribution $F,$ we consider the problem of estimating $F^{\leftarrow}(p)$ for values of $p$ close to 1.
+In this section, we develop a data-driven algorithm for estimating robust upper bounds for these extreme quantiles by employing traditional extreme value theory in tandem with the insights derived in Sections \ref{SEC-NONPARAM-ROB} and \ref{SEC-ASYMP-CHAR}.
 Our motivation has been to provide conservative estimates for $F^{\leftarrow}(p)$ that are robust against incorrect model assumptions as well as calibration errors.

-Naturally, the first step in the estimation procedure is to arrive at a reference measure $\Pg(-\infty,x) = G_{\gamma_0}(a_0x+b_0)$ for the distribution of block-maxima $M_n$ as in Algorithm \ref{ALGO-NAIVE-XP}.
+Naturally, the first step in the estimation procedure is to arrive at a reference model $\Pg(-\infty,x) = G_{\gamma_0}(a_0x+b_0)$ for the distribution of block-maxima $M_n$ .
 Once we have a candidate model $\Pg$ for $M_n$, the $p^n$-th quantile of the distribution $\Pg$ serves as an estimator for $F^{\leftarrow}(p).$ Instead, if we have a family of candidate models (as in Sections \ref{SEC-NONPARAM-ROB} and \ref{SEC-ASYMP-CHAR}) for $M_n,$ a corresponding robust alternative to this estimator is to compute the worst-case quantile estimate over all the candidate models as below:

 Here $G^{\leftarrow}$ denotes the usual inverse function $G^{\leftarrow}(u) = \inf\{ x : G(x) \geq u \}$ with respect to distribution $G.$ Since the framework of Section \ref{SEC-NONPARAM-ROB} is limited to optimization over objective functionals in the form of expectations (as in \eqref{OPT-GEN-PROB}), it is immediately not clear whether the supremum in \eqref{ROB-EST} can be evaluated using tools developed in Section \ref{SEC-NONPARAM-ROB}.
 Therefore, let us proceed with the following alternative: First, compute the worst-case tail distribution